sefnyn/blackjack/README.md

-# Hangman : another tiny web app built using ReactJS
+# Blackjack : a slightly more complicated web app built using ReactJS

 ## Requirements